Atxada/Maya_Migrate_Editor/README.md

 ## How To Use

-1. Click the folder icon in the upper right corner to open the file dialog.
+1. Click the **folder icon** in the upper right corner to open the file dialog.
 2. File dialog will appear.
 The user can specify which folder to export the texture or other file to (This step is required to migrate).
 By clicking right mouse button, The user can also add new folder.
 3. All linked connections will be listed in the resources detail (version 1.0 will only list file connections).
 By checking the checkbox to the right of the resolved list, the user can select which file to export.
-4. If all set, the user can click “save scene as” button.
+4. If all set, the user can click **save scene as** button.
 File dialog will appear and ask for the save destination to begin the migrate operation.
 (Note: Migrating a file will create a new Maya scene, save before migrating if necessary)